vignesh-prakasam/multipartfile/README.md

 Testing:
 1)Use the html file under src/main/resources to upload file.
-2)The uploaded file will be created as <enterprise>_<userid>.txt .
+2)The uploaded file will be created as enterpriseId_userId.txt .
 Path of the file creation can be specified in config.properties directory parameter.